Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/point-line-plane-evidence-notes.md

 Formal SignWriting shows that plane-based writing can also be stored and processed as text.

-Support for plane-based writing therefore extends the modality-independent literacy pathway first outlined in *Language Without Sound*.
+Plane-based writing therefore extends the modality-independent literacy pathway first outlined in *Language Without Sound*.

-That is enough to justify a stronger infrastructure response: not only better theory, but better tools, datasets, corpora, interfaces, alphabet references, and collaborative research built around plane-based writing.
+It also shows why plane-based writing requires careful technical treatment: tools, datasets, corpora, interfaces, alphabet references, and collaborative research all affect what can be studied and preserved.

 ## Selected APA-style references with links